oven-sh/bun/docs/runtime/index.md

-Bun is a new JavaScript & TypeScript runtime designed to be a faster, leaner, more modern replacement for Node.js.
+Bun is a new JavaScript & TypeScript runtime designed to be a faster, leaner, and more modern drop-in replacement for Node.js.

 ## Speed